rockettheme/docs/Docs/wordpress/themes/kirigami/demo_copyright.md

 ---
-title: Fracture: Recreating the Demo - Copyright
+title: Kirigami: Recreating the Demo - Copyright
-description: Your Guide to Recreating Elements of the Fracture Theme for WordPress
+description: Your Guide to Recreating Elements of the Kirigami Theme for WordPress
-breadcrumb: /wordpress:WordPress/themes:Themes/fracture:Fracture
+breadcrumb: /wordpress:WordPress/themes:Themes/kirigami:Kirigami

 ---